 You don’t really need a reason to visit Wakehurst in West Sussex.
-It’s a beautiful place to spend time at any time of the year but if you love a bit of creativity and sculpture served up with your nature, then head to Wakehurst now!
+It’s a beautiful place to spend time at any time of the year but if you love a bit of creativity and art served up with your nature, then it’s the place to head now.

 Wild Wood

-Another new trail is the sculpture trail in Pearcelands Wood.
-Here, coppiced hazel has been used to create a natural gallery of hand-woven structures from oversized chairs to native favorites such as deer and badgers.
+Another trail worth exploring is the sculpture trail in Pearcelands Wood.
+Here, coppiced hazel has been used to create a natural gallery of hand-woven structures from oversized chairs to native favourites such as deer and badgers.

 It’s fun but it’s also clever and rather beautiful and poignant.
-Pearcelands Wood is a 20-acre ancient woodland that is reopening to the public for the first time in three years.
+Pearcelands Wood is a 20-acre ancient woodland.

 Planet Wakehurst

-If you’ve ever been to Glow Wild, you’ll have seen how the clever folk at Wakehurt illuminate the mansion house.
-This summer they’ve gone a step further as the house is currently home to the UK’s largest outdoor art installation.
+If you’ve ever been to Glow Wild, you’ll have seen how the clever folk at Wakehurst illuminate the mansion house.
+At the moment, they’ve gone a step further as the house is currently home to the UK’s largest outdoor art installation.
 Whilst the mansion is undergoing an extensive roof restoration, they have commissioned the creation of Planet Wakehurst, a bespoke photo montage from Australian-born artist Catherine Nelson.

 If you’ve enjoyed this post about Wakehurst, you may also like: